Nyeinchanaung/legalexi/README.md

 ---
 # Results
-We evaluated the performance of GPT-2 and Qwen (LoRA) models on legal clause generation using the ContractNLI dataset.
+We evaluated the performance of GPT-2 and Qwen (LoRA) models on legal clause generation using the Legal-Clause-Instructions dataset.
 Evaluation was performed using standard language modeling loss and BERTScore.

 #### Evaluation Metrics